Inspired by Warcraft III mod (in fact, a map), DOTA 2 is an addition of valve to the MOBA (Multiplayer Online battle arena) world.

 Over 115 heroes and hundreds of items and different recipes can occupy anyone for a long time.

-MOBA maybe not everyone’s cup of tea but for MOBA lovers DOTA 2 is one of the most favorite PC games.
-The game can run on any of the recent generation computers and even of a bundle of new generation gaming laptops.
+MOBA may not be everyone’s cup of tea, but DOTA 2 is one of the favorite PC games for MOBA lovers.
+The game can run on any recent generation computers and even on a bundle of new generation gaming laptops.

 Can I Run Dota 2?
 Minimum System Requirements

-The minimum system requirements for DOTA 2 game are fairly simple, and even a late 2000s computer can run it on low settings.
+The minimum system requirements for DOTA 2 game are pretty simple, and even a late 2000s computer can run it on low settings.

-Whether or not your computer is capable enough to run DOTA 2 depends on its components.
-Start by looking at what they are, with special emphasis on the processor, graphics card and RAM, as they are the biggest impaction factor on your PC performance.
+Whether or not your computer can run DOTA 2 depends on its components.
+Start by looking at what they are, emphasizing the processor, graphics card, and RAM, as they are the most significant impact on your PC performance.

-Then compare the results with the minimum and recommended PC specs for DOTA 2, which we have listed below for you.
-(Although the game will run on the minimum requirements as well, it is always necessary to follow the advice, if possible, to avoid any unexpected issues regarding performance.)
+Then compare the results with the minimum and recommended PC specs for DOTA 2, which we have listed below.
+(Although the game will run on the minimum requirements, it is always necessary to follow the advice, if possible, to avoid any unexpected issues regarding performance.)

 Minimum Requirements for Windows OS

 The minimum requirements are the same for Windows Desktops and Gaming Laptops.